ktiyab/tiny-gae-gce-scheduler-skeleton/README.md

-# Tiny Google Cloud Platform Jobs Scheduler
+# Tiny Google App Engine Jobs Scheduler

 ## Introduction

 Warning: This is an POC which will be improved

-TGJS is a tiny GCP interfaced tool designed to help for reducing  costs of jobs planning in GCP in order to make the use of GCP more profitable for small business, even if he is already in some way.
+This app is a tiny GAE interfaced tool designed to help for reducing  costs of jobs planning in GCP in order to make the use of GCP more profitable for small business, even if he is already in some way.

 For now some of solutions given by Google on GCP can be expensive or are not optimized by integrating easy use of combination of free services.
 This tool aim to help staying in the free tier usage of GCP,  as describe on this link: https://cloud.google.com/free/docs/always-free-usage-limits